 19 – 20.30 Dancing blindfolded in the space.
 During this time no new people are allowed in the space.
 You can leave and come back any time, but you can be in the space only while blindfolded.

 20.30 – 21 Aftermath: You can move in the space also without the blindfold.

 You can come and go as you like between 18 – 18.30 and 19 – 20.30.
 Between 18.30 – 20.30 you can move in the space only blindfolded.

 Eskus – Performance Center, studio 2, Helsinki.
 Next blindfold jam is on Saturday 25.
 1. 2020.

 Some special notes:

 For this jam we’ll sell tickets beforehand so we can anticipate the amount of people attending.
 This has to do with safety and so we can prepare the blindfolds beforehand.
-You can also just arrive on the spot, but we will limit the amount of participants to a max. of 20.
+You can also just arrive on the spot, but we might limit the amount of participants because of safety.

 We’ll take some photos and possibly shoot some video at the jam.
 If you’d rather not be seen in these, come and tell it to the facilitator and we’ll sort it out.

 Blindfold jam is committed to the principles of safer space.
 This means respect for all genders, sexualities, backgrounds, bodies and abilities.
 Racist, sexist, homophobic, transphobic or other oppressive behavior is not allowed.